 - Meridian Writes Medal added to print copy of book or noted on digital copy (if possible)

-- Free admission to the 2017 Idaho Writer's Conference
+- Free admission to the 2019 Idaho Writers Conference

 WINNER: Gideon's Call by Peter Leavell